cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 and inputs defined in Infrastructure as Code (IaC) configuration.
-Security testing of built infrastructure is a detective control and combines assurance, historical regressions, and unexpected configuration detection (firewall rules open to the world, overprivileged Identity & Access Management (IAM) policies, unauthenticated endpoints, etc.)
+Security testing of built infrastructure is a detective control and combines assurance, historical regressions, and unexpected configuration detection (firewall rules open to the world, over-privileged Identity & Access Management (IAM) policies, unauthenticated endpoints, etc.)

 Hardening of infrastructure and workloads should be supported by comprehensive